tatecarson/LSU-PDM-Spring-2021/Week_2_Th/slides.md

 ## Scheduling Values

 - these are used to create [Envelopes](https://github.com/Tonejs/Tone.js/blob/e68fe68e4c4fef5b6eb3771491e9362c5b93579c/Tone/component/envelope/Envelope.ts#L355) in tone, but we can use them on their own
-- See documentation in the [Param](https://tonejs.github.io/docs/13.8.25/Param) section of the docs

 ---